cep21/gotemplate/README.md

 ```

 To use gotemplate:
-1. Follow the instructions on [GitHub](https://help.github.com/en/articles/creating-a-template-repository) when you
-   create your repository
+1. Visit the generation URL for gotemplate at https://github.com/cep21/gotemplate/generate.
 2. Sign up with [CircleCI](https://circleci.com) and [codecov](https://codecov.io).
 3. Search/replace the string "cep21/gotemplate" with "{USERNAME}/{REPO_NAME}"
 4. Take out the parts of the README that don't make sense.
 Keep the sections you want.